 EN 10013 TECHNICAL COMMUNICATIONS-This course covers a broad range of topics with emphasis on competencies required in the employment setting.
 Students practice listening, speaking and writing techniques useful in finding, applying for, and getting a job.
 The course includes an introduction to human relations, verbal and non-verbal communication, contemporary employee rights, substance abuse, team building, and self-growth.
-This course is taught only at the Burdette Center.

-EN 12003 ENGLISH COMPOSITION I- This course encourages students to write with purpose and express their ideas logically in writing.
-The course emphasizes acceptable grammatical options, appropriate usage, sentence and paragraph variety, organized patterns, and good content.
-Prerequisite: A grade of "C" or better in Fundamentals of Language, an ACT Score of 19 or above in English, or a COMPASS score of 80 or above.
-Students must earn a "C" or better in this course to earn an Associate Degree.
-ACTS equivalent course number is ENGL1013.
+EN 12003 ENGLISH COMPOSITION I-This course encourages students to write with purpose and express their ideas logically in writing.
+The course integrates reading and writing and emphasizes acceptable grammatical options, appropriate usage, sentence and paragraph variety, organizational patterns, and adequate content.
+Prerequisites: An ACT English score of 19 or above or a COMPASS Writing score of 80 or above and a COMPASS Reading score of 83.
+(Note: Students scoring below 80 in Writing or 83 in Reading must enroll in Composition I ALP with a lab.)

-EN 12003 ENGLISH COMPOSITION I (ACCELERATED LEARNING LAB)- This course encourages students to write with purpose and express their ideas logically in writing.
-The course emphasizes acceptable grammatical options, appropriate usage, sentence and paragraph variety, organized patterns, and good content.
-Prerequisite: A grade of "C" or better in Fundamentals of Language, an ACT Score of 17 or above in English, or a COMPASS score between 68-79.
-A student must take the course Accelerated Learning Lab CP 02052 when choosing this Composition I Option.
-Students must earn a "C" or better in this course to earn an Associate Degree.
-ACTS equivalent course number is ENGL1013.
+EN 12003 ENGLISH COMPOSITION I WITH ALP (ACCELERATED LEARNING PROGRAM)-This course encourages students to write with purpose and express their ideas logically in writing.
+The course integrates reading and writing and emphasizes acceptable grammatical options, appropriate usage, sentence and paragraph variety, organizational patterns, and adequate content.
+Prerequisites: An ACT

+English and Reading score of 17-18 or a COMPASS Writing score of 68-79 and a COMPASS Reading score of 77-82, or a grade of "C" or better in Fundamentals of Language and a COMPASS Writing score of 80 or above on the post-test in Fundamentals of Language.